webpack/changelog-v5/guides/persistent-caching.md

 * webpack compares the `build dependencies snapshot` with the filesystem
   * It doesn't match -> build without cache
   * It does match -> continue below
-* cache entries are deserialized (big cache entries are deserialized lazy during the build)
+* cache entries are deserialized (big cache entries are deserialized lazily during the build)
 * build runs (with or without cache)
   * build dependencies are tracked
     * from `cache.buildDependencies`